Oussamazz/Bgp-Border-Gatway-Protocol-/P1/explaining.md

 part one
 install docker and gns3
+pull from docker images:
+ 	frrouting and gns3 , alpine
+...
-pull from docker images frrouting and gns3 , alpine ... change to gnome flashback metacity
+change to gnome flashback metacity